ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

 ==================

 Generate a :ref:`message definition<message-def-config-ref>`
-from a file header or from :ref:`PMML<pmml-term>`.
+from a file header or from :ref:`PMML<pmml-term>` DataDictionary.
-The shell script
-The tool is written in Scala and uses a shell script to run it.
-An input file and a JSON configuration file are provided.
-The configuration file is modified to specify where to put the output file and whether to generate the message definition from a file header or from PMML.
-The tool has exception handling capabilities.
+The script calls a tool that is written in Scala to extract the field names and types into the "Fields" section of the message definition. which saves you from having to type them all in manually.

+To run the command, you populate a configuration file that provides additional information about how to populate the message definition.
+To run the command, you supply the name of this configuration file and the name of the file that contains the data source.

 Syntax
 ------